nodeftpd/nodeftpd/README.markdown

 Introduction
 ----

 Nodeftpd is a simple but very configurable FTP(S) server.
-It:
+Nodeftpd:

 * Abstracts out the `fs` module, so you can pass in any implemetation you like on a per-user basis.
 * Provides hooks for handling authentication, etc.
 * Supports TLS with explicit AUTH (though this is still a little buggy in places).

+The code assumes that the `exists` function lives in the `fs` module, not the `path` module, as in earlier versions of Node.
+However, monkeypatching `fs` with `exists` should be sufficient to get this working with older Node versions.

 Usage
 ----